aidamian/Project_2_nd893/report.md

 # Continuous Control Report

+This project uses both the initial DDPG approach described in ["CONTINUOUS CONTROL WITH DEEP REINFORCEMENT LEARNING"](https://arxiv.org/pdf/1509.02971.pdf)and also the TD3 enhancement from ["Addressing Function Approximation Error in Actor-Critic Methods](https://arxiv.org/pdf/1802.09477.pdf) with a few additional tricks and full grid search.
+The initial iteration have been designed only for exploration purposes and the later (final) ones contain the actual grid-search and solutions.

 ### Iteration #1
 First iteration with no noise reduction reched a 24.5 average at episode 250 then plateaued at 22-23.
 ```